Finding an Internship in the Fashion Industry

 - Fashion industry websites offer both free and paid subscriptions for finding internships in the industry.

-- The majority of fashion internships exist on the east and west coast (New York City and Los Angeles).
+- The majority of fashion internships are based on the east and west coast (New York City and Los Angeles).

-- Many employers in the industry will not consider applicants if they don’t currently live in NYC or LA.
+- Many employers in the industry will not consider applicants if they do not currently live in New York City or Los Angeles.

-- An internship in the field will put you at the top of your game.
-If you have no experience or contacts in the field, the road to finding a job in the business will be much more difficult or nearly impossible since competition is fierce and there are so many people that will do almost anything to get into the business.
+- An internship in the field will give you an advantage over your competitors when it comes to employment.
+Without the experience and contacts that an internship can provide, finding a job in the business will be much more difficult or nearly impossible since there are so many people willing to accept almost any conditions for an opportunity to break into the industry.

-- When applying for an internship in fashion, be sure to target your cover letter and resume to meet the qualifications.
+- When applying for an internship in fashion, be sure to tailor your cover letter and resume to exactly meet the requirements for the job or internship to which you are applying.